OnionIoT/tau-lidar-camera/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Python Library versions
-> Run `pip list | grep TauLidar` in the command-line and paste the output
+> Run `pip list | grep TauLidar` in the command-line and paste the output.
+Include some details on your system as well

 ### Camera Info
 > If possible, paste the output of `camera.info()` from Python (after camera has been successfully opened)